pact-foundation/pact-jvm/pact-jvm-provider-lein/README.md

   }
 ```

+__*Important Note:*__ You should only use this feature for things that can not be persisted in the pact file.
+By modifying
+the request, you are potentially modifying the contract from the consumer tests!

 ## Modifying the HTTP Client Used

 The default HTTP client is used for all requests to providers (created with a call to `HttpClients.createDefault()`).